sazio/sazio.github.io/_pages/about.md

 While being interested in the artificial perspective on neural networks, I’m convinced that if we want to advance science, by following Feynman’s formula *“what I cannot create, I do not understand”*, we need to consider biological learning.
 To characterize biological intelligence as a complex system, I aim to examine the transition between micro, meso and macro scales.
 As anticipated by **David Marr**, to design a meaningful neural network theory and make testable and valuable predictions, we need to tie it to neural circuitry.
 I consider Marr’s framework as the backbone of a complicated but feasible process: with a radical extension, i.e. coupling and studying simultaneously the different levels of organization of the brain, we might be able to improve our current understanding.

+Feel free to [contact me](mailto:simone.azeglio@pasteur.fr) if you are interested in one of MLJC's projects or if we share some interests!

 ---